2026 UK Buyer's Guide

 • 60Hz IPS panel (no OLED option)

-• Storage upgrades get expensive fast
+• Storage and RAM upgrades get expensive fast

 2. Acer Aspire 14 AI — Best Windows All-Rounder